MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

           MinQuality: 30
           # Filter reads that did not map to the reference sequence
           FilterUnmappedReads: yes
-          # Should be disabled ("no") for aDNA alignments, as post-mortem
+          # May be disabled ("no") for aDNA alignments with the 'aln' algorithm.
-          # localizes to the seed region, which BWA expects to have few
+          # Post-mortem damage localizes to the seed region, which BWA expects to
-          # errors (sets "-l").
+          # have few errors (sets "-l").
 See http://pmid.us/22574660
           UseSeed: no
-          # Additional command-line options may be specified for the "aln"
+          # Additional command-line options may be specified below.
+For 'backtrack' these
-          # call(s), as described below for Bowtie2 below.
+          # are applied to the "bwa aln".
+See Bowtie2 for more examples.
+    #      -n: 0.04

         # Settings for mappings performed using Bowtie2
         Bowtie2: